tf-encrypted/tf-encrypted/README.md

 [![Website](https://img.shields.io/website/https/tf-encrypted.io.svg)](https://tf-encrypted.io) [![Documentation](https://img.shields.io/badge/api-reference-blue.svg)](https://tf-encrypted.readthedocs.io/en/latest/) [![PyPI](https://img.shields.io/pypi/v/tf-encrypted.svg)](https://pypi.org/project/tf-encrypted/) [![CircleCI Badge](https://circleci.com/gh/tf-encrypted/tf-encrypted/tree/master.svg?style=svg)](https://circleci.com/gh/tf-encrypted/tf-encrypted/tree/master)

+# Now, TF Encrypted is based on tensorflow 2 !

+TF1 execute computation by building a graph first, then run this graph in a session.
+This is hard to use for a lot of developers, especially for researchers not major in computer science.
+Therefore, TF1 has very few users and is not maintained any more.
+Since TF Encrypted based on TF1, it face the same problem that TF1 has encountered.
+So we update TF Encrypted, to rely on TF2 to support eager execution which makes development on TF Encrypted more easier.
+At the same time, it also supports building graph implicitly by `tfe.function` to realize nearly the same performance as TF Encrypted based on TF1

 # Installation

-TF Encrypted is available as a package on [PyPI](https://pypi.org/project/tf-encrypted/) supporting Python 3.5+ and TensorFlow 1.12.0+:
+TF Encrypted is available as a package on [PyPI](https://pypi.org/project/tf-encrypted/) supporting Python 3.8+ and TensorFlow 2.9.1+:

 ```bash
 pip install tf-encrypted